 • The $10 million West Gate Neighbourhood Fund has been established to fund innovative projects that connect people in the community and improve local neighbourhoods.

-• $650,000 worth of works recently commenced on Gem Pier.
-These preservation works will see the replacement and repair of piles beneath the Pier as part of the Better Recreational Facilities Initiative.
+• In 2023, more than $650,000 in preservation works were undertaken at Gem Pier, including the repair and replacement of the piles beneath the pier as part of the Better Recreational Facilities Initiative

 • The historic Point Gellibrand Seawall in Williamstown will be repaired or fully reconstructed as part of the Victorian Government’s $21 million Urban Parks Active Wellbeing program, making the structure safe and functional for years to come.

 • Essential road and rail works including the removal of Williamstown’s busy Ferguson Street level crossing.
-Up to 50,000 cubic metres of rock will now be excavated to lower the rail line under the road – removing this dangerous and congested level crossing for good.
+50,000 cubic meters of rock were removed to give way to the North Williamstown Station rebuild.
+The build gives the station a modern design, now with the rail line under the road Ferguson Street experiences improved traffic and community safety along the street for road users and pedestrians

 • Opening of the new accessible pedestrian bridge to the public as part of the West Gate Tunnel project, making Spotswood and Yarraville safer and better connected.
 This new pedestrian overpass crosses the West Gate Freeway – giving communities in the west better access to services like schools and retail on either side of the freeway.